-A workshop for learning preparation before M-learning's implementation is highly recommended.
+Workshop for mobile learning: A workshop for learning preparation before M-learning's implementation is highly recommended.
 It aims to reduce the comprehension disparity between teacher and students, regarding the application's utilization in classroom learning practice.
 Technical aspects need to be covered by gathering all students first, to introduce which application will be used during learning.
 Workshop materials were divided into four parts: the utilization of mobile phones for learning, examinations, doing the tasks, and assessing students' comprehension development.
 This M-learning workshop was conducted on two days, for eight hours, in a room already provided with an appropriate internet service.
-The outcome of the evaluation uses an instrument adopted from [26] about s 7 ents' responses regarding the implementation of the mobile phone learning workshop can be seen in Table 2, as follows:
+The outcome of the evaluation uses an instrument adopted from [32] about stude 7' responses regarding the implementation of the mobile phone learning workshop can be seen in Table 2, as follows: